Perfect fourth interval

 Listen to perfect fourth interval (C-F):

-This interval is rare in chords, but can be found in suspended 4th chord.
+This interval is rare in chords, but can be found in the suspended 4th chord.
 For example, Csus4 is built by the notes C, F, G. If inversions are considered, they are much more common.
 For example, the second inversion of F major which is spelled C, F, A includes a perfect fourth.